ST10065470/PROG6221_POE/README.md

 # PROG6221_POE
 # Recipe Book Programme

 This programme is a console application that allows users to create, display, scale and delete recipes using C# programming.
 The programme also includes animations and error handling features.
+Furthermore the application allows the user to enter words or numbers, when quantities are concerned and they will be handled accordingly so that output is the same.

 ## Getting Started